AbuMandour/WhiteMvvm/README.md

 ### Validations
 Any app that accepts input from users should ensure that the input is valid.
 An app could, for example, check for input that contains only characters in a particular range, is of a certain length, or matches a particular format.
 Without validation, a user can supply data that causes the app to fail.
 Validation enforces business rules and prevents an attacker from injecting malicious data.

-In the context of the Model-View-ViewModel (MVVM) pattern, a view model or model will often be required to perform data validation and signal any validation errors to the view so that the user can correct them.
-The eShopOnContainers mobile app performs synchronous client-side validation of view model properties and notifies the user of any validation errors by highlighting the control that contains the invalid data, and by displaying error messages that inform the user of why the data is invalid.
+In the context of the Model-View-ViewModel (MVVM) pattern, a view model or model will often be required to perform data validation and signal any validation errors to the view so that the user can correct them. any mobile app performs synchronous client-side validation of view model properties and notifies the user of any validation errors by highlighting the control that contains the invalid data, and by displaying error messages that inform the user of why the data is invalid.

 #### Specifying Validation Rules
 Validation rules are specified by creating a class that derives from the IValidationRule<T> interface, This interface specifies that a validation rule class must provide a boolean Check method that is used to perform the required validation and a ValidationMessage property whose value is the validation error message that will be displayed if validation fails.